etwk/blog/content/lists/books.md

 - [ ] The Living Medicine: How a Lifesaving Cure Was Nearly Lost―and Why It Will Rescue Us When Antibiotics Fail (Lina Zeldovich)
 - [ ] Bad Pharma: How Drug Companies Mislead Doctors and Harm Patients (Ben Goldacre)
 - [ ] Sociopath: A Memoir (Patric Gagne) #memoir #must
+- Dr. Jamie Koufman
+	- [ ] The Chronic Cough Enigma: How to recognize neurogenic and reflux related cough
+	- [ ] Dr. Koufman's Acid Reflux Diet: With 111 All New Recipes Including Vegan & Gluten-Free
+- [ ] Lies My Doctor Told Me Second Edition: Medical Myths That Can Harm Your Health (Dr. Ken Berry)
+- [ ] How to Fix a Broken Heart (Guy Winch) #emotion #self-help

 ### Exercise
 - [ ] Kettlebell Axe: High Speed, Low Drag Alternative to HIIT (Pavel Tsatsouline)